Indonesia in Depth—Sumatra, Java, Bali

 Day 4-5 Tangkahan (2B)

 Traverse bumpy roads to reach the small jungle community of Tangkahan.
-Opt to participate in an elephant feeding session, go hiking or ride an elephant.
+Opt to participate in an elephant feeding session or go hiking.
 This tiny, remote village was practically built on the logging trade in the 1980s and 1990s, because the people became aware of the damages by such activity.
 They collectively decided to stop illegal logging and transform the area into an functional, self-sustained ecotourism destination.
 So in April 2001 the community banded together to form the Tangkahan Tourist Institute (Lembaga Pariwisata Tangkahan - LPT) and fixed regulations prohibiting the exploitation of the surrounding rainforest.
 So the Conservation Response Unit (CRU) was born - a team of Sumatran elephants and their mahouts that helps safeguard the national park to protect it from encroachment.
 When its bath time at the elephant camp on the outskirt of Gunung Leuser National Park tourists are allowed to help.
-By joining the elephants by their afternoon bathing or taking a trek on an elephant you will support this local initiative.
+By joining the elephants by their afternoon bathing will support this local initiative.
 Approximate distance: 50 km Estimated travel time: 3 hours

 Day 6-7 Berastagi (2B)